ComputeCanada/molmodsim-vmd-visualization/_episodes/07-Hq_rendering.md

 Exercise:
 Create a movie showing the diffusion of several Na+ ions.
 It is good to choose residues 966, 1136, 904, 903 because they display association-dissociation dynamics.

+The basic loop for making a trajectory movie must render image of each trajectory frame and save them.
+It is convenient to write a tcl procedure for this.

+Tcl procedures are defined as follows:

+proc { arguments } {
+   block of code
+}

 ~~~
 proc makemovie { start end } {
 for { set i $start } { $i < $end } { incr i } {